gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 it is radical.

-The person who has spent ten years learning something difficult — who knows it with the precision that only years of work can produce — is systematically disadvantaged relative to the person who has spent ten years
+The person who has spent ten years learning something difficult, who knows it with the precision that only years of work can produce, is systematically disadvantaged relative to the person who has spent ten years